ahundt/deep-learning-jhu-cs-482-682/README.md

 7. Change the number of output channels in each convolution and the first Linear layer.
     - [0.5x, 1x, 2x]
     - Note: The input values of each layer will need to match the previous layer.
-    - You'll need to implement `P1Q7HalfChannelsNet` and `P1Q7DoubleChannelsNet`.
+    - You'll need to implement `P2Q7HalfChannelsNet` and `P2Q7DoubleChannelsNet`.

-8. Implement SGD in the class `P1Q8SGD`.
-    - Please write your own code

-# Programming Assignment 2 (work in progress) (46 points total)

-Here we continue directly from your work in Assignment 1.

-## Questions

-### Varying Hyperparameters (3 points each)

-9. Add a Batch Normalization Layer after the first convolution.
+8. Add a Batch Normalization Layer after the first convolution.

-10. Add a Dropout layer immediately after the Batch Normalization from the previous question.
+9. Add a Dropout layer immediately after the Batch Normalization from the previous question.

-11. Move the Batch Normalizaton layer just below the Dropout layer from the previous question.
+10. Move the Batch Normalizaton layer just below the Dropout layer from the previous question.
     - Compare 9 with 10 and explain what happened.
     - You may want to do a quick search of the current literature for this one.

-12. Add one extra Conv2D layer
+11. Add one extra Conv2D layer

-13. Remove a layer of your choice
+12. Remove a layer of your choice
     - In addition to the standard questions, what did you choose and why?

 ### Become the ultimate Fashion-MNIST model (25 points)

-14. Create the best model you can on Fashion-MNIST based on your experience from the previous questions.
+13. Create the best model you can on Fashion-MNIST based on your experience from the previous questions.
     - A minimum of 92% validation accuracy is required for full credit.
     - Make sure to save your best model checkpoints or you'll be out of luck.
     - Feel free to use outside literature